This gut healthy boosted oatmeal is helping me currently thrive. So I wanted to share it with you.

 Yes, of course I know that oats are a grain, starch, and even oftentimes frowned upon as an antinutrient.
 I’m well aware of it all.
 For that reason, for many of you in the depths of your gut-healing journey, you may choose to not use oats.
 That’s okay.
 You do you.

-I love organic oats for their fiber content and that they are very filling, low-FODMAP, and contain no sugar.
+I love organic quick oats because they are a good source of fiber and are very filling, low-FODMAP, and contain no sugar.

 Is Oatmeal Gluten Free?

-They are certified organic, but not certified gluten-free.
-Because oats are naturally gluten-free and I don’t have Celiac disease, these are perfectly okay for me.
-I will note that this would be the perfect instance for me to take the Gluten Away, though.
+{I will note that this would be the perfect instance for me to take the Gluten Away, though.}

 Probiotic Capsule